joshuaSamuel06/Tech-Jobs-Analysis/README.md

 ### Zia
 1. Are professional developers using artificial intelligence tools in their development process ?
 2. What is the biggest benefit that developers perceive from AI tools, and what are the secondary benefits that are closely associated with them?
-3. What is the biggest benefit that developers perceive from AI tools, and what are the secondary benefits that are closely associated with them?
-4. What is the main difference in perceived benefits between developers who currently use AI tools for writing code and those who are not interested in using them?
+3. What is the main difference in perceived benefits between developers who currently use AI tools for writing code and those who are not interested in using them?
-5. Could this disconnect be attributed to the varying types of developers and their specific use cases that align with the functionality offered by AI tools?
+4. Could this disconnect be attributed to the varying types of developers and their specific use cases that align with the functionality offered by AI tools?